This is a temporary scheme designed to help employers retain their employees and protect the UK economy

 What figures will I need to provide?

-You will also need to enter the total amount being claimed for all furloughed workers, and the amount of Employer's NICs and minimum employer pension costs.
-You do not need to enter individual income but the system will check the number of workers being claimed for against relevant RTI submissions. if any of the information is not provided or does not match what is already in the system, then the claim will be rejected.
+You will also need to enter the total amount being claimed for all furloughed workers, and the amount of Employer's NICs and minimum employer pension costs. if you care claiming for flexible furlugh you will need to enter details of the individual income but the system will check the number of workers being claimed for against relevant RTI submissions. if any of the information is not provided or does not match what is already in the system, then the claim will be rejected.

 How often can I make a claim?